Pimmz/Home-Energy-Saving-Store/README.md

 ## Ecommerce Business Model

-This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
+This site sells goods to individual customers, therefore follows a `Business to Customer` model.
 It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

-It is still in its early development stages, although it already has a newsletter, and links for social media marketing.
+It is still in its early development stages, although it already has a newsletter and links for social media marketing.

-Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.
+Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such as Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
 For example, what items are on special offer, new items in stock,